Polycentric Urban Regions Research Network

 - PUR Futures: Developments, Policies, Trajectories, Agendas, Workshop, China 2020.

-Based on the discussions at these events the Research Network will result in a book exploring advances in understanding PURs and a journal special issue comprising papers which establish a renewed agenda for PURs research.
+Based on the discussions at these events the Research Network hoped to result in a book exploring advances in understanding PURs and a journal special issue comprising papers which establish a renewed agenda for PURs research.